 - 1/4 tsp white sugar

-- Add the meat mixture to the saucepan with the tomatoes.
-Add the white sugar and stir it all together.
+- Add the meat mixture to a 3-quart pot.
+Add the tomatoes and the rest of the spices.
+Stir it all together.

-- Allow to simmer for up to 4 hours.
+- Allow to simmer for 30 minutes, or up to 4 hours with the lid on.